DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_intro.md

 Identity construction in online dating environments is impacted by social norms offline.
-Within the digital dating realm self-presentation and self-disclosure strategies are adapted to gain the attention of potential online daters[^01_intro_26].
-Singles utilize online dating interfaces with preset attributes, creating their online identity with identity markers provided by the site.
-Online personal ads are user-generated dossiers aimed to construct online daters’ identity.
+Within the digital dating realm self-presentation and self-disclosure strategies are adapted to gain the attention of potential online daters.[^01_intro_26] Singles utilize online dating interfaces with preset attributes, creating their online identity with identity markers provided by the site.
+Online personal ads are user-generated dossiers aimed to construct online daters' identity.
 This scholarship examines online dating sites as social sites where technology sustains and reproduces existing gender roles.
-Recent online dating research also highlights the limitations of gender construction and the marginalization that occurs within hetero-normative dating spaces[^01_intro_27].
+Recent online dating research also highlights the limitations of gender construction and the marginalization that occurs within hetero-normative dating spaces.[^01_intro_27]

-Early Internet and gender identity research analyzed men and women experimenting with the gender roles of gaming avatars[^01_intro_28].
-Online daters have substituted avatars with profile pictures and personal summaries.
+Early Internet and gender identity research analyzed men and women experimenting with the gender roles of gaming avatars.[^01_intro_28] Online daters have substituted avatars with profile pictures and personal summaries.
 Internet scholars are examining gender constructions in online spaces, more specifically within online dating environments.